 The tally sheet

-Training and acting as a health and safety officer, performing risk assessments | Helping with Part III/MPhil/CPGS induction | Training and acting as a first aider |
+Training and acting as a health and safety officer, performing risk assessments (RAs) Getting involved with STIMULUS Helping with the Postgraduate Open Day

-Being an active member of the CUSU | Being an active member of the Graduate Union | Being an active member of the various College committees and sports clubs |
+Being an active member of the various College committees and sports clubs